 Fitness was always a priority for me as a “young buck.”
 I graduated from West Point in 1990, where I was in the top 5% of my class for physical fitness.
 You can see the photo to the right where I proudly wore my “Gold Fitness Star” on my PT shorts representing the Top 5% in physical fitness.

 During this time, I performed in the top 1% on the Army Physical Fitness Test (APFT), which consisted of push-ups, sit-ups, and a 2-mile run.
 I could do over 110 push-ups in 2 minutes, over 110 sit-ups in 2 minutes, and run the 2 mile run in under 11 minutes.
 I tell you all of this not to boast, but to set the table for where I am going with this.
-The APFT at West Point is the same as it is in the regular Army – taken twice a year and not a great time!
-But a great feeling when it is finally done.
+The APFT at West Point is the same as it is in the regular Army – taken twice a year.

 I lost a full 40 pounds in Ranger School and graduated at 135 pounds…skin and bones, but happy to be done!
 It was one of my proudest days, and I was so humbled and grateful to finish the grueling 12-week course and share this day with my parents.